-The CIP contains several projects, both state funded and non-state funded, that are needed to support current campus enrollment.
+The 16/17-20/21 CIP contains several projects, both state funded and non-state funded, that are needed to support current Campus enrollment.
 State funded projects include two new academic buildings.
-Non-state funded projects include additional phases of student housing with a total of 600 beds.
-Approximately 460 units of East Campus housing will become available for faculty and staff when traditional undergraduate housing is relocated to the main campus.
+Non-state funded projects include two near-term projects of student housing with a total of 1,000 beds.
+Approximately 466 units of East Campus housing will become available for faculty and staff when traditional undergraduate housing is relocated to the Main Campus.
 In addition, a student union, recreation center, a child care center, and two storage facilities are included in the CIP.
 Two institutional partnerships are in various stages of planning: the Panetta Institute for Public Policy, and the Monterey Bay Charter School.

-The university has secured funding for one of the academic buildings-Academic III-and the student union.
+The University has secured funding for one of the academic buildings-Academic III-and the Student Union.
 Collaborative design/build teams have been retained for both projects.